dostuffthatmatters/IN8011-WS20/slides/src/tutorial-05/IN8011-T05-moritz-makowski.md

 ## Why should you use `struct`'s? - #1

 1. Cleaner code
-2. Less variable_names
+2. Less variable names
-3. Consistency accross same units is not only desired but required
+3. Consistency accross same "object types" is required

 ---